nds-osk/download-binding/docs/UsersGuide.md

 - supports SSL.

 (The following functions supported only in commercial version.)
+- limits number of downloading in parallel in the system.
+- limits total save size per binder.
+- manages files retention period per binder.
+- keeps the download information per session, when system rebooted.
 - limits download speed.
+- enables/disables HTTP redirect.
 - decrypts a downloaded file.

+## 2.3.
+Note

+- The supported protocols are as follows:
+    - http (1.1 or more)
+- If you shut down the system in an incorrect procedure, the download files may disappear.

 # 3. Use Cases